projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

       INFO: /dev/kvm exists
       KVM acceleration can be used

-2. Ensure the Ubuntu18.04 Host kernel version is **atleast 5.3.0** and above.
+2. Ensure the Ubuntu18.04 Host kernel version is **at least 5.3.0** and above.

 3. Make sure KVM and the following utilities are installed.